Critical Race and Political Economy

 Not Scheduled for This Year.
 Credits: 4

-Taught in English, the course explores comparative racial and ethnic politics in the U.S. during the 20th century.
+This course explores comparative racial and ethnic politics in the U.S. during the 20th century.
 We will analyze the creation and maintenance of structural inequalities through laws and policies targeted at persons of color in the areas of healthcare, transportation, immigration, labor, racial segregation, and education.
 Through readings, lectures and films, we will discuss critical histories of community struggle against social inequality, registering the central impact that race, class, gender, sexuality, and citizenship have had on efforts toward social justice.

 Applies to requirement(s): Social Sciences; Multicultural Perspectives